zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-getting-started.md

          In order to use the gallery loader, there are some values to set in the AzureGallery.exe.config file.
 For more information, see the Gallery Item Specifications document that is located at      [https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-item-specificiations](https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-item-specificiations).

          For more dev/test scenarios, see [https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging-testing-in-production](https://github.com/Azure/portaldocs/blob/master/gallery-sdk/generated/index-gallery.md#gallery-package-development-and-debugging-testing-in-production).

+## Maintain development environment

+Developers need to keep their development environments current while they are implementing extensions.
+They should occasionally revisit the software that was installed as specified in top-extensions-install-software.md to ensure that their development platforms use the most recent software that is compatible with Azure Development.
+For example, http://aka.ms/portalfx/downloads specifies the most recent edition of the Azure Portal SDK.

  <!--TODO: Determine whether there  is a more direct way to make the following link: